aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Current Issues:

-- In v1.3.6 Guardduty and/or Macie causes the state machine to fail.
-Simply rerun the state machine.
-We are working on a fix.

 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine.

 Issues in Older Releases:

 - New installs and upgrades to releases prior to v1.3.6 are no longer supported.

+- In v1.3.6 Guardduty and/or Macie causes the state machine to fail.
+Simply rerun the state machine.
+We are working on a fix.

 ## 2.6.
 Post-Installation

 The Accelerator installation is complete, but several manual steps remain:

 1. In your `home` region (i.e. ca-central-1), Enable AWS SSO, Set the SSO directory to MAD, set the SSO email attrib to: \${dir:email}, configure MFA, create all default permission sets and any desired custom permission sets, map MAD groups to perm sets and accounts.
+   - For Control Tower based installations, remove the orphaned Permission Sets from each AWS accounts (select the account, expand Permission Sets, click Remove for each)
 2. On a per role basis, you need to enable the CWL Account Selector in the Security and the Ops accounts, in each account:

    - Go to CloudWatch, Settings, Under `Cross-account cross-region` select `Configure`, Under `View cross-account cross-region` select `Enable`, choose `AWS Organization account selector`, click `Enable`